leoshimo/vrs/README.md

 [vrs](https://github.com/leoshimo/vrs) is a WIP personal software runtime, inspired by Emacs, Erlang, Unix, Plan 9, and Hypermedia systems.

-Its key principles are simplicity and joy.
+Its key principles are:

+- simplicity
+- progress
+- joy

 ## Status

-vrs is in early design stage.
-The runtime primitives are under rapid iteration and experimentation!

-Focus on key areas, such as security and performance, are deferred for now.
+vrs is a digital playground for aggressive experimentation and design - and likely always be so.

 ## Structure